arthi2900/app1/docs/prd.md

   - Action buttons:\n    - 'View Details': Open exam details page
     - 'View Analytics': Open analytics dashboard (for completed exams)
     - **'Delete': Delete exam (for self-created exams only, with restrictions)**
+    - **'Force Delete': Force delete exam with student attempts (for self-created exams only, requires strict confirmation)**
 - Filter options:\n  - By Teacher (dropdown showing all teachers)
   - By Class (dropdown)\n  - By Subject (dropdown)\n  - By Exam Type (dropdown: All, Practice, School-Level)
   - By Status (dropdown: All, Draft, Pending Approval, Approved, Scheduled, Ongoing, Completed, Cancelled, Rejected)\n  - By Date Range (date picker: From Date, To Date)